-Symbol Meaning $\triangle$ WARNING!
+Symbol Meaning WARNING!
 This symbol alerts you to a dangerous situation.
-Failure to avoid this situation can result in serious or fatal injury.
-To determine the nature of the potential hazard and the measures required to avoid it, consult the documentation accompanying the measuring device. (i Reference to documentation Refers to the corresponding device documentation.
-Protective ground connection A terminal which must be connected to ground prior to establishing any other connections.
+Failure to avoid this situation can result in series or fatal injury.
+To determine the nature of the potential hazard and the measures required to avoid it, consult the documentation accompanying the measuring device. Ĩ Reference to documentation Refers to the corresponding device documentation.
+Protective ground connection A terminal which must be connected to ground prior to establishing any other connected to ground prior to establish the g